Three steps to creating an environment where your people’s ingenuity can flourish

 Our relationship with technology is not only changing our expectations of what it means to be a consumer, it’s also changing what people want from the world of work.
 Even as organisations confront external disruption from competitors, they face internal disruption as their people increasingly come from different generations with vastly different expectations of what it means to be an employee.

 Our survey of 500 leaders from some of the largest organisations across a range of sectors found the top-performing organisations financially have made a conscious effort to create a work environment that’s dynamic, encourages collaboration and in which all employees are empowered.
 These are organisations where people work in aware, alert, inclusive and responsive teams that tune into, and bounce off, each other attentively and rapidly, responding to their customers and competition.
-These are organisations that are creating a positive human future in a technology-driven world.
+These are organisations that are creating a positive human future.

 Did you know the top 10% of financial performers are 30% more agile than the rest?